 The owner of any chattel – a physical item which is owned by someone – has a right not to have their chattels interfered with.
 Like other trespasses, trespass to goods includes even the slightest unwelcome touch of someone else’s goods, not just recognisable damage.
 Conversion is another tort which involves the wrongful use of another’s property – converting it to one’s own possession.
 A suit in conversion is appropriate where either theft or borrowing without consent has occurred.
 A suit in trespass to goods, on the other hand, is more appropriate to vandalism, and other forms of interference.

 Immediate Right of Possession

 To determine whether a trespass to goods occurred against one person or another, you first need to understand the property rights held by different interested parties.
 This is because ownership can mean different things.
 A person without any current right to control the goods in question cannot sue for a trespass.
-Some rights to possession may arise from contracts and qualify as personal rights only.
+Some rights to possession may arise from contracts and qualify as personal rights only and not a proprietary right.
+The latter is a right of ownership or of possession over something tangible.
 To sue for trespass on any kind you need not a personal right to the thing, but a proprietary right.
 For more detail refer to the chapter on Property Law.

 Wilson v Lombank Ltd (1963) 1 All ER 740.